U.S. online retailers JustFab, ShoeDazzle merge

 "Ecommerce is all about that mass scale," said Adam Goldenberg, currently co-chief executive of JustFab.
 "Having that scale allows us to work with the very best factories."

-The combined companies should have revenue of over $400 million (255 million pounds) next year, said ShoeDazzle Chief Executive Brian Lee, and become profitable on an operating basis.
+The combined companies should have revenue of over $400 million next year, said ShoeDazzle Chief Executive Brian Lee, and become profitable on an operating basis.
 ShoeDazzle focuses mainly shoes, whereas JustFab sells a broader range including shoes, accessories and apparel.

 Many online retailers are feeling the heat from Amazon.com, but Goldenberg and Lee said they do not view the Seattle-based giant as a major competitor.
 That is because they sell their own products that are not available at other retailers, whereas Amazon tends to sell products that are widely available.